 Lt.
 Gov. Casey Cagle

 Details: The Gainesville Republican was first elected to the state Senate in 1994 at the age of 28, becoming the youngest member of the chamber.
 He scored an upset victory against Ralph Reed in 2006 for Georgia’s No. 2 job, and has twice won re-election bids by hefty margins.
-He briefly considered a 2010 bid for governor before dropping out of the race, and he’s since written a book on education, championed a mix of conservative-friendly school initiatives and has tried to establish himself as the presumptive frontrunner after Donald Trump’s victory.
+He launched a 2010 bid for governor before dropping out of the race, and he’s since written a book on education, championed a mix of conservative-friendly school initiatives and has tried to establish himself as the presumptive frontrunner after Donald Trump’s victory.
 He seems determined not to get out-flanked on the right; although he rarely mentions Trump on the campaign trail, he’s embraced conservative priorities such as the “religious liberty” measure.

 Secretary of State Brian Kemp

 Details: A former state senator, the Athens Republican was appointed by Gov. Sonny Perdue as the state’s top elections official in 2010 and won his first of two four-year terms later that year.
 Kemp, 53, has tried to score political points by railing against left-leaning groups that accused his office of voter suppression and has made a strong play for the rural counties that helped propel President Donald Trump to victory in 2016.
 His campaign mantra: “Putting Georgia First.”
 His opponents hope he could be hobbled by the 2015 accidental disclosure of voter data.